money-on-chain/RDOC-Contract/integration.md

     throw Error('Can not find MoC contract.');
   }

   // Loading mocState contract.
-It is necessary to compute freeDoc const mocState = await getContract(MocState.abi, mocStateAddress);
+It is necessary to compute freeRDoc const mocState = await getContract(MocState.abi, mocStateAddress);
   if (!mocState) {
     throw Error('Can not find MoCState contract.');